Divisibility questions in commutative algebraic groups: Introduction

 \section{Introduction}

 We consider two local-global problems, strongly related, that recently arose as generalizations of some classical questions.
-The setting is the one of an abelian variety $\A$ of dimension $g$ defined over number field $k$.
+Let $\A$ be a commutative algebraic group defined over a number field $k$.
 Let $\bar{k}$ be the algebraic closure of $k$ and let $M_k$ be the set of places $v$ of $k$.
-For every positive integer $q$, we denote by $\A[q]$ be the $q$-torsion subgroup of $\A$ and by $k(\A[q])$ the number field obtained by adding to $k$ the coordinates of the $q$-torsion points of $\A$.
-It is well-known that $\A[q]\simeq (\ZZ/q\ZZ)^{2g}$ and that the Galois group $\Gal(k(\A[q])/k)$ is isomorphic to the image of the representation of the absolute Galois group $\Gal(\bar{k}/k)$ in the general linear group $\GL_{2g}(\ZZ/q\ZZ)$.
-The behaviour of $\Gal(k(\A[q])/k)$ is related to the answer of the following question, known as \emph{Local-global divisibility problem}.
+For every positive integer $q$, we denote by $\A[q]$ the $q$-torsion subgroup of $\A$ and by $k(\A[q])$ the number field obtained by adding to $k$ the coordinates of the $q$-torsion points of $\A$.
+It is well-known that $\A[q]\simeq (\ZZ/q\ZZ)^{n}$, for some positive integer $n$ depending only on $\A$.
+The Galois group $G:=\Gal(k(\A[q])/k)$ is then isomorphic to the image of the representation of the absolute Galois group $G_k:=\Gal(\bar{k}/k)$ in the general linear group $\GL_{n}(\ZZ/q\ZZ)$.
+The behaviour of the $G$-module $\A[q]$ is related to the answer to the following question, known as \emph{Local-Global Divisibility Problem} in commutative algebraic groups.